 With outpatient care, patients are permitted to work and live at home, but they still must spend significant time at the center.
 With these programs, 10 to 12 hours a day are spent in treatment.
 For many, this will mean reducing their work hours and needing help around the home to keep everything going.
-As such, whether you opt to receive inpatient care or outpatient care, you will need a support network.
+As such, whether a patient opt to receive inpatient care or outpatient care, one will need a support network.

 Outpatient care covers everything inpatient care does, including medication, education, and counseling.
 In general, outpatient benzodiazepine addiction rehab is only recommended for those with mild to moderate addictions.
 Most programs run between three and six months.

 While all types of benzodiazepines are designed to offer life-changing treatment, they do not always make lives better.
 When used for too long or outside of doctor’s orders, the body and mind can become dependent on the drugs.
 It is important to be able to recognize the signs and symptoms of benzo misuse and how this can impact the user over the short and long term.
 Given the high risk of overdose and the dangers of withdrawal, people addicted to benzos require assistance in getting off of them.
 Even if there is no suspicion of benzodiazepines abuse, it is best to discontinue use as soon as possible and under the supervision of a medical team.